discrete-notes/discrete-notes.github.io/_posts/2020-04-01-notes-pre-COVID19.md

 permalink: notes-pre-COVID19
 ---

+NOTE: It seems that there is a problem the pictures, I'll keep the post online, but wait a bit before reading it :)

 Hi there!
 After abruptly coming back to France because of the virus, I resume blogging (instead of traveling, basically).
 Here is a set of notes that I wrote before the quarantine and everything.